kimypham/codility/README.md

 # Codility solutions in TypeScript
+Here are my TypeScript solutions to the Codility tests given in their lessons.

+Whilst my solutions have 100% correctness and performance on Codility, these solutions may or may not have the best performace - be careful when using them!

 ## Iterations
 - [X] [BinaryGap](01-binaryGap.ts): Find longest sequence of zeros in binary representation of an integer.